Alex-Ksairi/beach-resort/README.md

-    11- setting up rooms container component including room filter and list 12- option one using consumer inside react.hook in RoomContainer option two using a higher order function in context.js -->
+    11- setting up rooms container component including room filter and list 12- option one using consumer inside react.hook in RoomContainer option two using a higher order function in context.js

+    13 - setting up cookies and adding its data to localStorage in order to not show cookies when reloading pages -->